Pelvic floor weakness is extremely common among postpartum women.

 If you have weakness caused by an overactive pelvic floor, your priority is to first get your pelvic muscles to relax.

-The best way to do this is by focusing on deep breathing that reaches all the way to your pelvic floor and, (2) stretching and muscular release that helps the muscles relax.
+The best way to do this is by focusing on (1) deep breathing that reaches all the way to your pelvic floor and, (2) stretching and muscular release that helps the muscles relax.

 For more tips on releasing an overactive pelvic floor check out our post here.

 And if you are interested in addressing your pelvic floor issues, once and for all, you might be interested in my Pelvic Floor Pick-Me-Up Program.